anildeshmukh/AddressValidate/README.md

 Android SDK and Xcode is required to run this project.
 Before using please clone and do npm install.
 Add Yarn to the project
+Go to iOS folder and run pod install

 npm install yarn